Planning to visit St. Paul’s?

 Which building is the service in?

-We host Christmas Day and Sunday evening prayers services in this cozy, rustic space.
+We host occasional services in this cozy, rustic space.

 Our original church, built in 1913, has been completely refurbished and seats approximately 40 people.
 We refer to it as The Old Stone Church and utilize it for meetings, community engagement, and small services on request.